Jerome I. Case High School

 Jerome I. Case High School (also known as Case, J. I. Case or Racine Case High School) is located in Mount Pleasant, Wisconsin, a suburb of Racine in the United States.
 It is a public school for grades 9 to 12 with an estimated student enrollment of 2,022.

 Built in 1966, Case was named for Jerome Increase Case, founder of Racine Threshing Works, now a part of CNH Global.
 Case students are divided into three academies: Business, Health Sciences, and Computer Science Education and Technical Services.
 The school mascot is "Casey the Eagle".
 The school is the first of ten authorized Wisconsin high schools to offer the International Baccalaureate program.
-After a recent application process in May 2015, Case earned the approval from IBO to become an IB Career Programme Candidate school.
-This will mark the fourth programme of the Racine Unified IB continuum.
+In May 2015, Case earned the approval from IBO to become an IB Career Programme Candidate school.
+In May 2025, Case earned approval for IB Middle Years Programme (MYP).
+All Freshman and Sophomores at Case are now IB MYP students.

 Case is an Academy of Racine, which is a program released by RUSD with hopes to give students the opportunity to become "College or career ready".

 It serves residents of: Sturtevant, Mount Pleasant and sections of Caledonia.